 Sometimes you have to be dangerously close to a problem to see the solution.
 Chris Smith understands this.
+A survivor of abuse as a child, Smith found bodywork to be a bastion in uneasy waters as she began seeking means for self-care as an adult.

 From our first venture into the school gymnasium as kids, we’ve been taught to stretch.
 As adults, stretching is as common a morning routine as brushing our teeth or combing our hair.